We are committed to a culture that engages our people, celebrates diversity and embeds inclusive, accessible and flexible workplace practices.

 - Promoting Respect Inclusion Diversity and Equality (PRIDE) Network.

-These networks are aligned with our diversity strategy.
-They organise events to raise diversity awareness, and provide advice to the department on diversity initiatives and departmental policy.
+The work of the Employee Networks aligns with our Diversity and Inclusion Strategy.
+They are advocates for diversity and inclusion in our organisation, organise events to raise diversity awareness, and advise on diversity initiatives and departmental policy.

 Flexibility and inclusion